kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 This creates a new feedback channel from documentation consumption.

-## Support Questions Can Improve Canonical Knowledge Directly
+## Support Questions Can Improve Canonical Knowledge Directly { #support-improve-knowledge }

 Historically, a support answer might remain in a chat or GitHub issue.